honboey/patternlab-tailwind-starterkit/README.md

 Tailwind CSS comes with default configuration that sets up things like scales for typography, spacing and colours but these defaults and additional configuration can be made by editing the `tailwind.config.js` file in the project root.

 > **Note**: if changes to configuration or custom components aren't appearing you may need to rebuild/restart Patternlab.
-Use `control + c` to stop Gulp and `yarn start` to rebuild and start the dev server for Patternlab.
+Use `control + c` to stop Gulp and `yarn develop` to rebuild and start the dev server for Patternlab.

 Find out more at the [Tailwind website](https://tailwindcss.com/docs/configuration).